toddkaufmann/DoctrineORMBug1/Readme.md

 I'm reverse engineering a large (100+ tables) schema and encountered the

     Property "X" in "TableY" was already declared, but it must be declared only once

-and was unable to find a satisfactory solution or explanation, so I tried to find a small example of the problem.
+message and was unable to find a satisfactory solution or explanation, so I tried to find a small example of the problem.
 In doing so I may have also found another bug where entities do not get generated for existing tables.
+Attached are

 1. Two tables referencing the same table.column as foreign key.
 This seems to have been the problem in the past, but here seems to work fine.